John Edward Redmond (1806–1865)

-John Edward Redmond (1806–1865) was an Irish banker and magistrate, Liberal M.P. for the city of Wexford from 1859 to 1865.
+John Edward Redmond (1806–1865) was an Irish banker and magistrate, Liberal MP for the city of Wexford from 1859 to 1865.
 He was the first Redmond in a famous Irish political dynasty.

 Family

 John Edward Redmond was the second son of John Redmond (1770–1822) of Somerton, County Wexford, by his wife and cousin Eliza, daughter of John Sutton of Summer Hill, County Wexford and Dama Castle, County Kilkenny.
 His father and uncle - Walter Redmond of Newtown Lodge and Ballytrent House - were well known in banking and shipping circles in Wexford, founding Redmond's Bank.
 His uncle had successfully campaigned for removing the market tithes charged at Wexford, where they were particularly oppressive, and he built a small pier for the vessels in the harbour.
 Walter abolished the bridge tolls and reclaimed much of the low waste land.
 He also negotiated the extension of the railway to open up the West and South as well as to establish the new route then being opened at Rosslare Strand.

 The Redmond family were one of the oldest of the Anglo-Norman families in Ireland, having been established in County Wexford since 1170, building 'The Hall', or 'Redmond Hall' in 1350.
 The last to live there, his ancestor, the elderly Sir Alexander Redmond, resisted a siege from the Protestant Captain Alston until Oliver Cromwell himself arrived from whence Redmond 'capitulated upon honourable terms'.
 Under the Act of Settlement 1662, the old castle was transferred to Sir Nicholas Loftus, and has since been known as Loftus Hall.
 The family held on to one third of their original estates, the lands around Killygowan, and maintained a prominent position within the county.
 For the next two centuries, members of this family vacillated between Catholicism and protestantism.
 Two of his father's uncles fought with the French, General Michael Redmond, Aide-de-camp to Francis I, Holy Roman Emperor, and Gabriel Redmond (1713–1789), Chevalier de St. Louis, Captain in the Irish Brigade (French), but his grandfather supported the British in the 1798 Wexford Rebellion and many other of his relatives adhered to the Protestant faith in order to obtain official positions or just to maintain their land and lifestyles.
 John Redmond's grandfather was one of a distinguished group of cousins who counted amongst them three European countesses, of the House of Limburg-Stirum, Probentow von Wilmsdorff and Sutton-de Clonard.